 Therefore, it is not as common for postmenopausal women to suffer from low testosterone levels except in the case of adrenal insufficiency; hysterectomy with or without oophorectomy; or estrogen therapy, among other extenuating factors.

 Moreover, one of the most common causes of high testosterone levels - no matter the age - is polycystic ovary syndrome (PCOS), which can cause symptoms of acne, hirsutism, anxiety, weight gain, male-patterned baldness, and more.

-Many women find postmenopause empowering and freeing because they no longer have to worry about a monthly period or unplanned pregnancy, this does not mean they need to be any less cautious with their hormonal health.
-Yes, many menopause symptoms dissipate in postmenopause, during this time women are at a higher risk for osteoporosis, heart disease, and urinary incontinence so it is important to take preventative measures and pursue natural and effective postmenopause treatments.
+While many women find postmenopause empowering and freeing because they no longer have to worry about a monthly period or unplanned pregnancy, this does not mean they need to be any less cautious with their hormonal health.
+Yes, many menopause symptoms dissipate in postmenopause, but during this time, women are at a higher risk for other complications.
+As such, it is important to take preventative measures and pursue natural and effective postmenopause treatments.
 A happy, healthy, and symptom-free life begins and starts with you!